cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/overview.md

 ## About CinchyDXD 2.0

-CinchyDXD 2.0 creates packages for further development in a version controlled environment (such as Git) where multiple deve
+CinchyDXD 2.0 creates packages for further development in a version controlled environment (such as Git) where multiple developers can work on the same data experience.

 ## Prerequisites